 Such a person is a fringe dweller, a dropout of humanity, a social oddball, and an alien endlessly coexisting in a society that doesn’t feel like home.
-On this website, we refer to the outsider as the “lone wolf” who walks through life with a feeling of inner isolation and disconnection.
-This isolation often gives birth to the longing and search for freedom, acceptance, and a true place to call “home.”
+On this website, we refer to the outsider as the “lone wolf” who walks through life with a feeling of inner disconnection from the wider “norms” of society.
+This bone-deep isolation often gives birth to the search for freedom, acceptance, and a true place to call home.

 There’s a reason why you feel this way, and it’s not because there is something defective or “wrong” with you.
-In fact, despite what you may feel about yourself and the world, being an outsider looking in is actually a huge advantage.
+In fact, despite what you may feel about yourself, others, and the world, being an outsider looking in is actually a huge advantage.
 I’ll explain to you why.

 And I know that you feel it too …

 …otherwise, why would you be reading this article?

 Perhaps you’ve also carried this unshakable feeling within you; that of being a nomad and wanderer in life.
 No matter how close you get to others, that feeling of being an outsider is always looming in the background:

 it’s present in your interactions with people, your observations, dreams, desires, and motivations – and it awaits you at the beginning and end of your day.